 This merely consists in the advice to ‘Ask every patient if they smoke.’
 Well, I’d never have thought of that.
 Medical students are taught, or used to be, when taking a patient’s history to ask if they smoke, and write the answer down.
 But let’s get up to date.
 We now need to ‘record “tobacco dependency” as an active disease in the medical history.’

 Hang on a minute!
 Is smoking, or what they call tobacco dependency, not only a disease but an active (!) disease?
-I thought it was a voluntary activity, though one that may be hard to resist.
+This is nonsensical.
+Smoking is a voluntary activity, although the urge to smoke may be hard to resist.

 But there’s more!
 We are adjured to ‘Ensure any electronic systems for recording smoking status and supporting referral to the specialist tobacco dependency team are completed.’
 Wow, this is really getting complicated.
 We must ensure, not just to make a referral, but to support (!) referral, and not just to any old tobacco dependency team, but to the specialist (!) tobacco dependency team.